ArnabBanik-repo/protein-grapher/README.md

 Protein Grapher helps you understand how drugs travel inside a cell to reach their targets.

-# Protein Grapher: A Beginner's Guide

-Welcome to Protein Grapher, an easy-to-use application designed to help you understand how drugs interact with plasma proteins within cells.

-## What It Does

-Protein Grapher is a tool that shows you the journey a drug protein takes to connect with all the plasma proteins in a cell.

 ## Key Features

 - Works with multiple drug proteins simultaneously